Best garden furniture: our favourite outdoor tables and chairs

-Whether you have an expanse of decking, a small patio or a tiny balcony, your outdoor space should definitely not be overlooked if you’re giving your home a summer makeover.
+Whether you have a large garden lawn with decking or a tiny outdoor space should definitely not be overlooked if you’re giving your home a summer makeover.

 If you're getting your garden ready for summer, start by investing in some of this season’s best dining table, picnic bench and bistro set buys, then turn your attention towards colourful parasols, dreamy hammocks and comfy sun loungers.

 With the right garden furniture you can transform your outdoor area into a space that’s tailor-made for relaxing and unwinding.
-To make the final result even more special, style your furniture on top of an outdoor rug – here are our favourites!
-And don’t forget some garden wall art to add extra personality to an outdoor entertaining space.
+To make the final result even more special, style your furniture with some hardy outdoor cushions or placed on top of an outdoor rug.
+And don't forget some garden wall art to add extra personality to an outdoor entertaining space.

 The best garden furniture